Safecast/Tilemap/README.md

 Not shown in files graphic:

 1. whatsnew_(lang)_inline.html - this is the content displayed for the "what's new" feature, a one-shot time-limited pop-up which may also be viewed though "About"
-2. methdology.html - content which describes data processing methodology.
+2. methodology.html - content which describes data processing methodology.
 This is a separate HTML document opened in a new window.
-3. gbGIS_min.js - remanants of legacy code from an alpha version.
+3. gbGIS_min.js - remnants of legacy code from an alpha version.
 This is used only for the bitmap index visualization features.